LanternYing/WSRec/README.md

 	Click the following link: [https://github.com/WS-DREAM/WSRec/archive/master.zip](https://github.com/WS-DREAM/WSRec/archive/master.zip)

     or use Git: `git clone https://github.com/WS-DREAM/WSRec.git`

+	then initialize the submodules by executing: `git submodule update --init --recursive`

     >The repository has maintained the common evaluation results that are ready for immediate use.
 If you need to further customize any approach, please go through the following steps.
 2. Install Cython (with Linux):
 	```
 	# change YOUR_DIRECTORY to your working path
     vim ~/.bash_profile